 Set Byte Order Mark checked write a Unicode Byte Order Mark to the file (only available for UTF encodings).

 Set Root name and Row name depending on the name you want to use for the root and row XML records (only available for XML files).

-Set Write mode to:
+Use Write mode to determine how existing files are treated: